Icon

 Is Thunderbolt the same as USB-C?

-USB-C and Thunderbolt 3 & 4 are frequently confused because they both utilize the same oval shape USB C connector, but they are distinct technologies with different capabilities and features.
+USB-C and Thunderbolt 3, 4, & 5 are frequently confused because they both utilize the same oval shape USB C connector, but they are distinct technologies with different capabilities and features.
 Understanding the key differences between USB-C and Thunderbolt is essential for making informed decisions about which technology best suits your needs.
-This guide will help you navigate the functionalities, speeds, and use cases of USB C and Thunderbolt, ensuring you chooses the right connection for your devices.
+This guide, created by Newnex, one of the trusted leaders in USB and connectivity solutions, will help you navigate the functionalities, speeds, and use cases of USB-C and Thunderbolt, ensuring you choose the right connection for your devices.

-Note that only Thunderbolt 3 and Thunderbolt 4 use the USB C connector, whereas earlier versions, Thunderbolt 1 and 2 adapted the Mini DisplayPort connector.
+Note that only Thunderbolt 3, 4, & 5 adapt the USB C connector, whereas earlier versions, Thunderbolt 1 and 2 adapted the Mini DisplayPort connector.

-Connector Type USB-C is a physical connector type used for several different standards including USB 2.0, USB 3.0, USB 3.1, USB 3.2, and USB4.
-Thunderbolt 3 and Thunderbolt 4 use the USB-C connector.
-The upcoming Thunderbolt 5 will also use the USB-C connector.
+Connector Type USB-C is a physical connector used across multiple standards including USB 2.0, USB 3.0, USB 3.1, USB 3.2, and USB4.
+Thunderbolt 3, 4, & 5 adopt the USB-C connector.

 Data Transfer Speed USB 2.0: Up to 480 Mbps